offen/docker-volume-backup/README.md

 # AZURE_STORAGE_ACCOUNT_NAME="account-name"

 # The credential's primary account key when using Azure Blob Storage.
+If this
+# is not given, the command tries to fall back to using a managed identity.

 # AZURE_STORAGE_PRIMARY_ACCOUNT_KEY="<xxx>"